 Let us look at what are the main attractions or things to do in Lamayuru apart from visiting the Lamayuru monastery.

 There are many places near Lamayuru where you can pitch your camp and enjoy the camping experience in the wild on Srinagar Leh Highway.
 Even the Lamayuru village has options to pitch your camps, or you can camp by hiking around over moon-land like mountains too.

 Lamayuru now has a yoga retreat center as well, which was established in the 1970s by Yogi Kyunga Rinpoche, where various monks are practicing meditation and spirituality under the foremost disciple of Rinpoche.

-There are few treks around Lamayuru that can be taken up in case you are interested in trekking in the trans-Himalayas.
-There is a trek that goes from Lamayuru to Darcha over Zanskar which takes about 18-20 days.
-Then some people also do the trek from Lamayuru – Wanla – Chilling over 5 days.
+Few treks around Lamayuru can be taken up in case you are interested in trekking in the trans-Himalayas.
+There is a trek that goes from Lamayuru to Darcha over Zanskar, which takes about 18-20 days.
+Then some people also do the trek from Lamayuru – Wanla – Chilling over five days.

 Bike Ride or Self Drive

 You can always enjoy the beautiful drive or ride to Lamayuru from Leh or Kargil / Srinagar.
 The joy of this road trip to Lamayuru is simply amazing because the road conditions are mostly in excellent condition.